CMihalcik/notes/erlang.md

 # Erlang processes are isolated

 # Functions
--start with an ->
+- start with an ->
--end with a .
+- end with a .
--statements are seperated by a ,
+- statements are seperated by a ,
--statements with multiple clauses seperate them with a ;
+- statements with multiple clauses seperate them with a ;
--statements with multiple clauses do not put anything after the last clause
+- statements with multiple clauses do not put anything after the last clause

 # Clear shell variables
     f().